I Go Wild

-"I Go Wild" is a song by English rock band the Rolling Stones from their 1994 studio album, Voodoo Lounge.
+"I Go Wild" is a song by English rock band the Rolling Stones from their twentieth studio album, Voodoo Lounge (1994).
 Credited to Mick Jagger and Keith Richards, "I Go Wild" is largely a Jagger composition.
 "I Go Wild" was released as the fourth and final single from Voodoo Lounge.
 Following its UK release on 3 July 1995, it reached number 29 on the UK Singles Chart.

 A music video for the song was shot at Ex-templo de San Lázaro in Mexico City immediately before the Stones' 14-stadium tour of South America.
 The song was performed throughout the 1994–1995 Voodoo Lounge Tour; a live version from 1994 appeared on the maxi-single, and a 1995 live performance was released in 2016 on Totally Stripped.

 Background and composition

 On its creation, Jagger said in 1994, "'I Go Wild', I suppose, is the one I play (guitar) on most.
 I mean, I just created it on guitar with Charlie [Watts], as a groove.
 And we more or less had the whole song down before we took it to anyone else."
-On the song overall, Jagger said, " I like that song.
+On the song overall, Jagger said, "I like that song.
 I really got into the lyrics on that one.
 One of the wordy ones."

 A straightforward rock song, "I Go Wild"'s lyrics tell of the singer's relationship with an unnamed "femme fatale";